hst12/Starfield-Tools---ContentCatalog.txt-fixer/Common/Readme.txt

 Usage Instructions:
 Important: Quit the game and run the tool before loading a saved game if you've installed new mods or updated mods in the Creations menu.
 Run it before going to the Creations menu and after exiting the Creations menu.
-Use the Backup function after you've been in the Creations menu to backup the catalog file.
+Use the Backup function after you've been in the Creations menu to backup the catalog file - on by default.
-Use the Restore function to restore a backup up catalog if you've made a backup.
+Use the Restore function to restore a backup up catalog if you've made a backup - on by default.
 Press the Check button if necessary to check if the catalog is ok.
 Press the Clean button if necessary to clean the catalog.
 When the auto functions are enabled, the tool will look for a backup of the catalog file first and try to restore that.
 If the restore fails, it will run a cleaning process.

 There is no need to use the tool if you're just playing the game normally and are not using the Creations menu.
 Use the catalog backup and restore features instead of the repair features when possible.
+These functions are on by default.

 Overview of buttons:
 Check button re-checks the file.